 Contemporary Realism and Modern Art

-“ I appreciate the ability to execute fine details in acrylic paint due to its quick drying time.
-I like oils also, but find the clean up and fumes unpleasant.
-Acrylics afford the same look with much less fuss.”
+I discovered my passion for painting in a workshop on Mom’s night out.
+I began in oils, and have since switched to acrylic paint for its ability to execute fine detail with a quick drying time.
+I enjoy oils also, but find the clean up and fumes unpleasant.
+Acrylics afford a similar look with less fuss.

-“Blind contour drawing is so fun!
+Blind contour drawing is such a kick in the pants.
 It is drawing while not looking at the paper or canvas.
-My eye is fixed on the subject and carefully moves over the outline of the shape, while my hand mimics the eye’s movement on the paper.
+Your eye is fixed on the subject and carefully moves over the outline of the shape, while your hand mimics the eye’s movement.
 I generally try to do these drawings in one continuous line.
-If I’m painting I start with the background, blind draw over it, then finish it while looking by pull out and emphasize certain elements with color.
+If I’m painting, I start with the background, blind draw over it, then while looking, pull out and emphasize elements in paint.